tasmota/docs/docs/Self-signed-Mosquitto.md

 - Private Key - this is the secret that will allow your device to prove it is what it claims to be, and consists of 32 bytes (256 bits).
 Consider this as sensitive as a password.
 - Public Key - this allows others to encrypt messages which can only be decrypted with the Private Key, and contains 256 bytes (2048 bits).

 Both of these must be loaded into flash in the Tasmota device.
 This is done by entering `TLSKey` commands in the device's web console.

+This step must be performed on the machine where the device certificates were created, from within the `easyrsa3` directory.
 The following commands will generate two files containing commands to set the private and public keys.
-Run them, and follow the instruction in the console output.
+Run them (paste and copy into Linux/Cygwin terminal window), and follow the instruction in the console output.
+Set the `TAS` variable to the name of the device in question, then execute these commands.

 ```
 # Decrypt private key (will ask the respective password), then extract TLSKey1 and TLSKey2 values
 openssl ec -in ./pki/private/$TAS.key -outform PEM | \
 openssl ec -inform PEM -outform DER | openssl asn1parse -inform DER | \
 head -3 | tail -1 | awk -F':' '{ print $4 }' | xxd -r -p | base64 | \
-echo -e "----\n\nCopy the following commands\n\n---\n\nTLSKey1 $(</dev/stdin)" && \
+echo -e "----\n\nCopy the following commands and paste them into the device's web console\n\n---\n\nTLSKey1 $(</dev/stdin)" && \
 openssl x509 -in ./pki/issued/$TAS.crt -inform PEM -outform DER | \
 openssl base64 -e -in - -A|echo -e "\n\nTlskey2 $(</dev/stdin)"
 ```